 The process of notarizing your affidavit will vary from state to state.
 Generally, you will need to find a notary or someone authorized by the state to verify signatures, likely at a local law office, bank, or post office.

 However, USCIS is more likely to believe evidence than other affidavits.
 You should be careful about applying without other evidence.
-It is a good idea to talk to an immigration lawyer about your case before filing it.
+If this is the situation you’re in, it’s best to seek legal advice.

 If you came into the United States as a young child and don’t have information about your arrival, you are not alone.
 However, the travel section of the DACA application, especially your most recent entry, cannot be blank.